 prototype Migraine lamps to alleviate pain and photophobia

-In an effort to help alleviate the misery of migraine sufferers, we’re offering two different prototype lamps which deliver the specific narrow band green light discovered by Dr Burstein and Dr. Noseda.
-Our Migraine desk lamps and Migraine table lamps are the world’s first lamps designed to alleviate photophobia.
+In an effort to help alleviate the misery of migraine sufferers, we’re offering two different prototype lamps which deliver the specific narrow band green light discussed in these ground breaking research studies.
+Our bottled sunshine table lamps and mySun desk lamps provide green light where you need it most.
 Our lamps come with a manual dimmer that allows you to adjust the intensity over a range of 1 to 100%.
-Dr. Burstein’s research suggests you can minimize photophobia by moving to a dark or dim space, using a narrow band green light, and adjusting the intensity of the light to minimize discomfort.
-Other migraine research suggests that bright, or flashing lights can be a trigger for headaches, but we don’t yet know if using narrow band green light can reduce the frequency or severity of migraine attacks.
+Dr. Ibrahim’s research suggests that regular exposure to green light can reduce the frequency and severity of migraines.
+Other research suggests you can minimize photophobia (pain caused by light – after the onset of a migraine) by moving to a dark or dim space, using a narrow band green light, and adjusting the intensity of the light to minimize discomfort.
+Please keep in mind that this body of research is new and still evolving!

 Note that our Migraine lamps provide ONLY narrow-band green light = VERY unlike the other products we make (which deliver the daily and seasonal cycles of natural light)!